HalalNoob/tpkg/readme.md

-# Tiny Package Manager for Microdot Linux
+# Test Package Manager

-tpkg: a simple shell-script package manager
+tpkg: a simple shell-script package manager and a fork

 no dependency checking.
 Kind of similar to Slackware's package manager.